 Prioritizing prayer can sometimes feel like another obligation on our overpacked schedule.
 If you find your quiet time to be more stressful than restful, try something different.
 Ancient spiritual practices, such as contemplative prayer, can help you enjoy quiet time with God as a way to rest in his presence.
-If you’re newer to these older traditions, a handy guide like The Soul at Rest can take you step-by-step into this new way of praying and help you find the rest your soul needs.
+If you’re newer to these older traditions, a handy guide like 7 Ways to Pray can take you step-by-step into this new way of praying and help you find the rest your soul needs.

 3. Stay in and cook.

 Many people find cooking to be a relaxing and even meditative practice; but even if you disagree, it’s hard to argue with the satisfaction of enjoying a delicious meal you prepared yourself.
 Even making a homemade snack or dessert can provide a break in your day and encourage you to take a few moments to pause and enjoy this sensory experience.
 Need some inspiration?
-Chocolate For Your Soul provides tasty, healthy recipes as well as scripture and devotional reflections on enjoying God.
+Come Sit a Spell provides tasty, healthy recipes as well as scripture and devotional reflections on God’s love.
 What a delicious way to rest!